 Important things to bear in mind

-- These examples demonstrate how company cars are taxed – in a simple way.
-In reality, there are many other variables and considerations to bear in mind.
+- These examples demonstrate how company cars are taxed simply.
+However, there are many other variables and considerations to bear in mind.

 - Generally, salary and any taxable benefits are taxed after the personal allowance, and before interest and dividends are added.
 This will determine which tax band the car charge falls into.
 Most contractors will be ‘basic rate’ taxpayers for these purposes if they receive low salaries from their companies.